okeyubah/okeyubah.github.io/_posts/2021-06-25-datatypes.md

 Teacher object is a data type, but not a primitive data type.
 It is a reference to a Teacher object.

-Please note that a reference to a Teacher object is barely a tip of the iceberg because Java has already defined many, many classes that we can use in our code.
+Please note that a reference to a Teacher object is barely the tip of the iceberg because Java has already defined many, many classes that we can use in our code.
 A major example of such classes is the String class, as demonstrated in the following usage: